junxit/us-congress-bills-111/metadata.md

 - 2010-02-25 — Referred to the Subcommittee on Highways and Transit.
 - 2010-02-26 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2010-03-01 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 278.
+- 2010-03-02 — Amendment SA 3355 proposed by Senator Bunning. (consideration: CR S927-933) In the nature of a substitute.
+- 2010-03-02 — Amendment SA 3355 ruled out of order by the chair.
+- 2010-03-02 — Became Public Law No: 111-144.
+- 2010-03-02 — Became Public Law No: 111-144.
+- 2010-03-02 — Cleared for White House.
+- 2010-03-02 — Measure laid before Senate by unanimous consent. (consideration: CR S926-934)
+- 2010-03-02 — Message on Senate action sent to the House.
+- 2010-03-02 — Motion to waive the Budget Act with respect to amendment SA 3355 rejected in Senate by Yea-Nay Vote.
+43 - 53.
+Record Vote Number: 31.
+- 2010-03-02 — Passed Senate without amendment by Yea-Nay Vote.
+78 - 19.
+Record Vote Number: 32.
+- 2010-03-02 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+78 - 19.
+Record Vote Number: 32.
+- 2010-03-02 — Point of order raised in Senate with respect to amendment SA 3355.
+- 2010-03-02 — Presented to President.
+- 2010-03-02 — Presented to President.
+- 2010-03-02 — Roll call votes on amendments in Senate: Motion to waive the Budget Act with respect to amendment SA 3355 rejected in Senate by Yea-Nay Vote.
+43 - 53.
+Record Vote Number: 31.
+- 2010-03-02 — Senate amendment proposed (on the floor): Amendment SA 3355 proposed by Senator Bunning.(consideration: CR S927-933)
+- 2010-03-02 — Senate amendment submitted
+- 2010-03-02 — Signed by President.
+- 2010-03-02 — Signed by President.